Chameleon-Vision/chameleon-docs/docs/source/overview/advantages.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 | Chameleon Vision can process multiple cameras at once
 | It can also have different  pipelines for the same camera, enabling vision processing for different targets with the same camera.
-| For example the same camera can be used to track a field element and later to track it's target
+| For example the same camera can be used to track a field element and later to track its target